Television Centre, London

 Television Centre (TVC), also known as BBC Studioworks' Television Centre, is a building complex in White City, West London, which was the headquarters of BBC Television from 1960 to 2013, when BBC Television moved to Broadcasting House.
-After a refurbishment, the complex reopened in 2017, providing a mix of residential apartments, retail outlets, office space, and three studios operated by BBC Studioworks for TV production.
 The first BBC staff moved into the Scenery Block in 1953, and the centre was officially opened on 29 June 1960.
 It is one of the most readily recognisable facilities of its type, having appeared as the backdrop for many BBC programmes.
 Parts of the building are Grade II listed, including the central ring and Studio 1.
+Following a refurbishment, the complex reopened in 2017, providing a mix of residential apartments, retail outlets, office space, and three studios operated by BBC Studioworks for TV production.

 Most of the BBC's national television and radio news output came from Television Centre, and in later years most recorded television was output from the nearby Broadcast Centre at 201 Wood Lane, care of Red Bee Media.
 Live television events from studios and routing of national and international sporting events took place within Television Centre before being passed to the Broadcast Centre for transmission.

 The building is 4 mi west of central London, in the London Borough of Hammersmith and Fulham.
 The nearest Underground stations are White City on the Central Line and Wood Lane on the Circle and Hammersmith & City Lines.